-- Improve loss ratio.
+- Improved loss ratio.
 Renewal premiums, referring to premiums from a customer's second term and beyond, have lower loss ratios as compared to new premiums in the customer's first term.
-As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals driving down the total loss ratio across our portfolio. - Increase revenue per customer.
-Our product expansion provides an opportunity to generate additional premium and fee income per customer without material incremental marketing cost. - Reduce marketing as a percentage of premium.
+As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals driving down the total loss ratio across our portfolio. - Reduced marketing as a percentage of premium.
 Recurring customer premiums have no associated customer acquisition costs and minimal underwriting costs, driving profitability.
-As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals without associated marketing costs. - Improve retention.
+As we grow our business, we anticipate, consistent with industry norms, that a greater proportion of our premiums will be from customer renewals without associated marketing costs. - Improved retention.
 As a young insurance carrier weighted towards new customers, we naturally have a higher percentage of more frequent shoppers.
 As our business tenures and our flywheel spins allowing us to increase our pricing advantage, we will have the opportunity to acquire more long-standing customers and retain those that might naturally shop frequently.
-In addition to our pricing advantage, our expanding relationships with customers through product bundling has also demonstrated improvement in retention.
+In addition to our pricing advantage, our expanding relationships with customers through product bundling has also demonstrated improvement in retention. - Increased revenue per customer.
+Our product expansion provides an opportunity to generate additional premium and fee income per customer without material incremental marketing cost.

 We use technology to drive efficiency across all functions, including distribution, underwriting, policy administration and claims in particular.
 This allows us to operate with a cost to acquire and cost to serve advantage.
-We efficiently acquire customers directly through multiple channels, including digital (performance), strategic partnerships, channel media and referrals, and as a result our marketing costs are well below industry averages.
-Today, we acquire more than 75% of our customers through our mobile app and mobile website.
+We efficiently acquire customers directly through multiple channels, including digital (performance), strategic partnerships, channel media and referrals.
+Our marketing costs have historically been well below industry averages.
+Today, we acquire the vast majority of our customers through our mobile app and mobile website.
+We believe that continued investment in and diversification of our marketing channels, including a focus on embedded insurance through our strategic partnership channel and leveraging proprietary data science and technology to scale our internal sales agent program and build out independent agent products and relationships, will position us for more sustainable, long-term and profitable growth.
 Additionally, we are realizing operating efficiencies as we scale against our fixed expense base.
-Our claims management expenses, as represented by our LAE are in line with peers within only three years of bringing claims management in-house and will improve as we further embed machine learning into our processes.
+Our claims management expenses, as represented by our loss adjustment expenses, or LAE, are in line with peers within only three years of bringing claims management in-house and are expected to improve as we further embed machine learning into our processes.